santoshbs/toolwiki/README.md

 ## Contents

-- `tables.py` includes function to extract information from a wikipedia table as a pandas dataframe.
+- `tables.py` module includes function to extract information from a wikipedia table as a pandas dataframe.

 ## Installation